sebwyn/sculptor/notes.md

 ## Other inspiration

  - [Rujik the comatose](https://www.youtube.com/@RujiKtheComatose): does some super sick SDF procedural animation all in game maker with his game "Critter Crosser"

+## Procedural generation experiments

+ - 3d terrain generation with erosion simulation
+ - fractals could be interesting
+ - procedurall generated dungeons, could be used in a roguelike
+ - procedural planets